christinechengubc/WargamersApp/API/README.md

 This folder is used to contain any binaries, scripts or utilities used to maintain the server.
 Here, you can populate your own local instance of PostgreSQL using the script inside.

+A repeat of the instructions on how to use the script:

+1. Open cmd prompt
+2. psql -U USERNAME
+2a.
+Enter Password
+3. Create database DATABASENAME
+4. Quit
+5. psql -U USERNAME DATABASENAME < Script.pgsql
+5a. enter password

+Example: psql -U postgres mydb < Script.pgsql

 * **src**

 This folder is used to contain the source code.
 Inside of it, you'll find: